Financial-Times/cmdb.js/README.md

 * Examples (and possibly implementation) biased toward express apps.
 * CMDB v3 is only directly compatible with v3.0.1 and above of this library
+* Prior versions of this library polluted the global scope with a `fetch` polyfill.
+This is no longer the case for current versions

 Pull requests are welcomed.